- Economics of Digitization

 - The Missing Men: World War I and Female Labor Participation (with V. Gay) Abstract

 - Do sex ratio imbalances affect female labor force participation?
 Using spatial variation in World War I military fatalities in France, we show that the resulting scarcity of men generated an upward shift in female labor force participation that persisted throughout the interwar period.
 Increased female labor supply accounts for this result: deteriorated marriage market conditions for single women and negative income shocks to war widows induced many of these women to enter the labor force after the war.
 In contrast, firms did not increase their demand for female labor to compensate for the scarcity of men.

 Works in Progress

 - Pricing Strategies, Competition, and Consumer Welfare: Evidence from the German and Austrian Retail Gasoline Market Abstract

 - This paper uses spatial and temporal fluctuations in retail gasoline prices to study the effect of competition on pricing behavior and how government-mandated price restrictions impact consumers.
-We use hourly price data for more than 16,500 gas stations in Austria and Germany (more than 90% of the market), collected since April 2012.
-This data is supplemented with manually recorded demand data for selected gas stations as well as traffic data for all German highways, and is wholly unique.
-We analyze nation-wide price fluctuations, cross-network price patterns, and price competition between adjacent gas stations that directly compete for motorists.
+I use hourly price data for more than 16,500 gas stations in Austria and Germany (more than 90% of the market), collected since April 2012.
+These data are supplemented with manually recorded demand data for selected gas stations as well as traffic data for all German highways, and is wholly unique.
+I analyze nation-wide price fluctuations, cross-network price patterns, and price competition between adjacent gas stations that directly compete for motorists.
 Price elasticity estimates for different consumer groups show that the pricing behavior observed in the Austrian and German market cannot be explained as pure demand shocks.
 The data suggest that gas stations temporally price discriminate: in Germany, gas stations set high prices for price-inelastic business / morning consumers and low prices for the highly elastic leisure / evening consumers.
 In Austria, governmental regulation prevents gas stations from replicating the patterns in Germany, leading to unintended consequences: consumers face a less volatile price with higher daily minima in Austria, forcing price-sensitive consumers to refill at higher average prices.